The Pool Family of Makers

 The time between his militia service in September and October, 1814, at age 18, and his “engagement” with Zibeah Packard of Bridgewater some time in the second half of 1821 is a gap in the record that fits perfectly the time needed for a full apprenticeship.
 John and Zibeah were married in January, 1822, and he and his wife were certainly resident in Easton in April, 1822, when an eleven day old son was buried in Pine Grove Cemetery.
 The timing of this hypothesis would allow John, Jr., to be the teacher of his brother Horace while establishing his workshop and its necessary equipment.

 Further evidence to support the idea that John completed his apprenticeship in 1821 or 1822 and returned to teach his brother Horace is the 1825 deed mentioned above.
 There John Pool, Sr., deeded two pieces of land to John Pool, Jr., “mathematical instrument maker,” not to both brothers as a partnership.
 The deed included a piece of land “on which the workshop of the sd.
 John and H. M. Pool stands.”
 John was then 29 and Horace was 22.
 Deeding the property to John, Jr., and not to the two brothers as a partnership seems to indicate a subservient position for Horace who would be midway in an apprenticeship begun in 1821 or 1822.
-Chaffin’s History of Easton notes, “in the year 1828, J. & H. M. Poole began the manufacture of mathematical instruments on a small scale,” just when Horace would be finish
+Chaffin’s History of Easton notes, “in the year 1828, J. & H. M. Poole began the manufacture of mathematical instruments on a small scale,” just when Horace would be finishing his formal apprenticeship.

 J. & H. M. Pool